-Her poetry collection, Songlines, is being published by Finishing Line Press and will be out July 2019.
 Her work has appeared in Rebelle Society, Quiet Lightning, We’Moon, The Aquarian, Avocet, and Women, Their Names, & The Stories They Tell.
 Her poetic essay entitled, “Why I Write” has inspired artists and educators worldwide.
 Her music has been played in art exhibits, a film and theater program, and her song “Little Boy Blue” received honorable mention in American Songwriter magazine.
-A nature-girl who spent fifteen summers solo backpacking, she hikes the trails daily.
-She is mused by nature, synchronicity, and kindred souls.
+A nature-girl who spent fifteen summers solo backpacking, she hikes the trails daily and lives in a tiny home made from a train caboose in Marin County, CA. She is mused by nature, synchronicity, and kindred souls.

 How do we bring our poetry to life and how do we live poetic lives?

 We boil ourselves down to the bones of being until we taste our own essence, feel what truly matters and moves us, welcome every hue of our human experience with curiosity, celebrate each moment, attune to the wild and synchronistic dervish-dance of the universe, and from this presence, we share ourselves.
 Every experience in my life, from the glorious to the painful is the soulfood by which I learn and grow, trust and open.
 I have navigated my own darkness and returned with courage, wisdom, and playfulness to share.
 May these poems inspire you to live and love fully and to speak your truth even when your voice shakes!